ddbrennan/git-interview-baseline/README.md

 You can see the commit we made was made in the context of the `new-feature` branch.

 Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
 How do we move from `new-feature` branch back to `master`?
 What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?

-**Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
-That will both create the branch `new-branch-name` and move into it by checking it out.**

 #### Moving back to `master` with `git checkout master`